 It’s no secret that cats love to sleep.
 Cats spend up to 75% of their lives sleeping, which is a significant amount of time.
-Cats get the unfair perception that they’re lazy animals, but they sleep for several fundamental reasons.
+Cats have an unfair perception of being lazy animals, but they sleep for several fundamental reasons.
 However, what is impressive is their ability to fall asleep so fast.

-Cats sleep for up to 15 to 20 hours a day.
-Their sleep cycles consist of the slow-wave sleep, rapid eye movement, and non-rapid eye movement stages.
-Cats fall asleep so quickly because they start off in the lightest sleep stage, which is a dozing slumber.
+Cats sleep for 15 to 20 hours a day.
+Their sleep cycles consist of slow-wave sleep, rapid eye movement, and non-rapid eye movement stages.
+Cats fall asleep quickly because they start off in the lightest sleep stage, a dozing slumber.
 During this stage, they remain alert to protect themselves from danger.
-Cats sleep this much to conserve their energy ready for their night-time hunt.
+Cats sleep this much to conserve their energy, ready for their night-time hunt.

-It might seem that every time you turn around, your cat’s asleep.
-But more often than not, they’re resting their eyes to conserve energy.
-It’s also important to remember that cats aren’t like humans, and their thoughts don’t cloud their ability to fall asleep when they’re feeling tired.
+Every time you turn around, your cat’s asleep.
+However, more often than not, it’s just resting its eyes to conserve energy.
+Cats aren’t like humans, and their thoughts don’t cloud their ability to fall asleep when they’re feeling tired.

 How Do Cats Fall Asleep So Quickly?

-Cats are crepuscular, which means that they’re most active between dusk and dawn, preferring to hunt at night-time when it’s dark.
-Because you’re less likely to see what your cat is up to at night-time, it sometimes feels like all it does is sleep all day
+Cats are crepuscular, so they’re most active between dusk and dawn, preferring to hunt when it’s dark.
+Because you’re less likely to see what your cat is up to at nighttime, it sometimes feels like it sleeps throughout the day.

-But to understand why cats fall asleep so quickly, it’s helpful to first understand the different sleep cycles cats go through on a daily basis.
+To understand why cats fall asleep so quickly, it’s helpful to understand the different sleep cycles of cats.

 Slow-wave sleep (SWS) is a shallow form of rest, where a cat’s senses are in tune with what is going on around it.
 While it may appear fast asleep, it can hear and sense when things are nearby.